Tuttotorna/mathematics-beyond-human-habit/README.md

 what changes when the base changes?

-what remains stable?
+what stays the same?

-which patterns belong to the number, and which belong only to the chosen representation?
+which patterns belong to the number?

+which patterns belong only to the chosen representation?